 In our view, as the fintech industry continues its disruption of traditional financial services business practices, the opportunity set requires both research experience and long-term company relationships cutting across industries, regions, and market capitalizations, including late-stage pre-IPO (initial public offering) and other private investments—many of which ultimately become public companies.
-Our ability to collaborate with our private market colleagues provides critical insight into the durability of public market fintech companies.
+Our ability to collaborate with our private markets colleagues provides critical insight into the durability of public market fintech companies.

 Investing in fintech now—and for the coming decades of disruption

 The enduring nature of the fintech story is, in our view, best served by an approach with a similarly long-term perspective.
-We think that the pace of disruption will be moderated, and that the duration of disruption extended, by the inertia inherent in the financial services sector; relative to other industries, digitization in finance will probably take longer to play out because:
+We think that the pace of disruption will be moderated, and the duration of disruption extended, by the inertia inherent in the financial services sector; relative to other industries, digitization in finance will probably take longer to play out because:

 - Consumer behavior is harder to change

-- The strength and value of incumbency is unlike that in other sectors
+- The strength and value of incumbency are unlike those in other sectors

 - Embedded financial infrastructure is critical in nature

 - Regulatory oversight often results in more gradual changes

 Instead of continually chasing the companies in the latest headlines and news reports, our team aims to identify the public market disrupters, enablers, and incumbents who we view as poised to succeed over the long term.
 Our approach to this secular theme seeks companies best positioned for the sector’s multidecade growth potential and, by extension, compounded returns over time.

 Enduring innovation at the intersection of finance and technology

 In our view, the most effective way to gain exposure to fintech’s long-run growth story is by seeking companies that have financial technology at the core of their businesses.
 We believe fintech’s complexity further warrants an investment team with specialization stretching across the subsectors of financial services and technology—notably, with deep collaboration across research resources.
 Finally, as the evolution of this industry is likely to be gradual but enduring, we think the secular growth themes driving the fintech revolution merit a long-term approach.

 1 Wellington Management, 2019.